Reading Boot Camp Overview

 Why is Reading Boot Camp 20 Days?

-Sample of a Reading Boot Camp Schedule!
+Sample Schedule of a Reading Boot Camp DAY!

 Make Reading an Event!

-RBC changes student’s futures!
+RBC changes student’s habits and futures!

 • Creating exemplary work ethic